What is a combi boiler, how do you look after it and what should you do if something goes wrong? Find out all you need to know in our ownership guide

 Concerned that you’ve been neglecting to care for your all-important boiler?
 Don’t panic!
 Get in touch with your local plumbers in Somerset here at Plumbing Care Services and we’ll arrange your boiler service right away.

 Boiler trouble?
 Leaking pipes?
 Toilet broken?
-Need an emergency plumber in Bath now?
+Need an emergency plumber now?
 Here’s how to make sure you’re calling out the right professional.

-If you’re reading this blog, chances are you’re in desperate need of an emergency plumber from the Bath area.
+If you’re reading this blog, chances are you’re in desperate need of an emergency plumber.
 But a couple thoughts are probably playing in the back of your mind:

 In an emergency plumbing situation, you need to act quickly, but how can you act quickly and still ensure you’re getting the right person for the job?